135+ best quotes from classic literature

 The most quoted love lines from classic literature are often less romantic in context than they sound on a tote bag.
 The list below picks one or two lines from each of the classic novels that have shaped how love sounds in English, and adds a short note on what the writer was actually doing.
 Each entry links to the book's full quote page.

-Classic Book Quotes About Reading, Books and Literature
+Classic Quotes About Reading & Books

 Novelists tend to be sceptical readers of novels.
 Below: ten lines from the classics about reading itself, with the chapter, the speaker, and a short note on what each line is actually doing.
 The great novelists of the nineteenth century thought a lot about whether books were good for the people who read them; their answers were mixed.